 - Templafy is a certified Microsoft Gold Partner

-Hosted on Microsoft Azure and through our integration with Microsoft 365, Templafy users also benefit from the market-leading cloud security measures provided by our cloud host.
+Hosted on Microsoft Azure and through an integration with Microsoft 365, Templafy users also benefit from the market-leading cloud security measures.